chenxiaoyao6228/tiptap-excalidraw-extension/README.md

 # tiptap-excalidraw-extension

-A framework-agnostic extension for integrating Excalidraw into Tiptap editors.
-This extension allows users to embed and edit Excalidraw drawings directly within Tiptap-powered editors.
+An extension for integrating Excalidraw into Tiptap editors, supporting integration with various UI libraries including Vue, but requires React as a dependency.

 ## Features

 - [x] Basic Element support
-- [x] Framework Agnostic, Supports Integration with Vue and Other UI Libraries
+- [x] Supports Integration with Vue and Other UI Libraries
 - [ ] Collaboration support
 - [ ] Image support